francescosilvano/ReCo2/README.md

 - Policy implications: The findings have implications for policymakers, energy companies, and environmental organizations, highlighting the need for sustainable energy strategies that consider the environmental consequences of oil price dynamics.

-## Conclusion
+## Conclusions

 The statistical analysis conducted in this project demonstrates a clear link between WTI prices and CO2 emissions.
 Understanding this relationship is crucial for assessing the environmental impact of oil price fluctuations and developing effective strategies to mitigate carbon emissions.
 The results emphasize the importance of sustainable energy alternatives and policies aimed at reducing reliance on fossil fuels.

 ## Contributing

 Contributions to this project are welcome!
-If you wish to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-We appreciate your help in furthering our understanding of the WTI price dynamics and their environmental footprint.

 ## License